-Exercise treatment.
-In two studies (one good-quality RCT and one fair-quality controlled clinical trial) of tailored physiotherapeutic scoliosis-specific exercise, the intervention group experienced significant improvement compared to a generic exercise control group at 12-month followup.
-In the RCT, there was a favorable reduction in Cobb angle of 4.9 degrees in the intervention group compared to the control group's unfavorable increase of 2.8 degrees (p<0.001).
+Exercise treatment: In two studies (one good-quality RCT and one fair-quality controlled clinical trial) of tailored physiotherapeutic scoliosis-specific exercise, the intervention group experienced significant improvement compared to a generic exercise control group at 12-month followup.
+In the RCT, there was a favorable reduction in Cobb angle of $4.9^{\circ}$ in the intervention group compared to the control group's unfavorable increase of $2.8^{\circ}$ (p<0.001).
 Quality of life measures were improved at 12 months in the intervention group compared to stable or slightly improving measures in the control group.
-By the end of the CCT's 12-month treatment period, the intervention group had experienced a favorable decrease in average magnitude of all curves of 0.67 degrees, compared to the control group's unfavorable progression of 1.38 degrees (p<0.05).
+By the end of the trial's 12-month treatment period, the intervention group had experienced a favorable decrease in average magnitude of all curves of $0.67^{\circ}$ compared to the control group's unfavorable progression of $1.38^{\circ}$ (p<0.05).

-Surgical treatment.
-No studies of surgical treatment in screening-relevant populations met our inclusion criteria.
+Surgical treatment: No studies of surgical treatment in screening-relevant populations met our inclusion criteria.

-KQ4.
+KQ 4.
 What is the association between severity of spinal curvature in adolescence and health outcomes in adulthood?

-Two fair-quality studies (five articles) of 339 people with AIS followed up in adulthood met our inclusion criteria.
-In both studies adult outcomes were stratified by treatment received in adolescence.
-Quality of life as measured by the SRS-22 or the SF-36 were similar between observed and braced participants at adult followup, though braced participants felt their body appearance was more distorted than did untreated participants, and braced participants reported more negative treatment experiences than those treated surgically.
-No significant adult outcome differences were found between braced and surgically treated participants on the Oswestry Disability Index, general well-being, or self-esteem and social activity.
-Pulmonary outcomes and childbearing and pregnancy outcomes were similar in braced and surgically treated participants.
+Two fair-quality studies (five articles) of 339 persons with AIS followed up in adulthood met our inclusion criteria.
+In both studies, adult outcomes were stratified by treatment received in adolescence.
+Quality of life as measured by the Scoliosis Research Society (SRS)-22 Patient Questionnaire or the 36-Item Short-Form Survey were similar between observed and braced participants at adult followup, though braced participants felt their body appearance was more distorted than did untreated participants, and braced participants reported more negative treatment experiences than those treated surgically.
+No significant adult outcome differences were found between braced and surgically-treated participants on the Oswestry Disability Index, general well-being, or self-esteem and social activity.
+Pulmonary outcomes and childbearing and pregnancy outcomes were similar in braced and surgically-treated participants.

-KQ5.
-What are the harms of screening for adolescent idiopathic scoliosis?
+KQ 5.
+What are the harms of screening for AIS?
 No studies.

 KQ6.
-What are the harms of treatment of adolescent idiopathic scoliosis that has a Cobb angle of less than 50 degrees at diagnosis?
+What are the harms of treatment of AIS that has a Cobb angle of less than $50^{\circ}$ at diagnosis?
 Harms of bracing were reported in one good-quality study (two articles) of 242 adolescents.
-Skin problems on the trunk (under the brace) and non-back body pains were more frequently reported in braced participants than in observed controls.
+Skin problems on the trunk (under the brace) and nonback body pains were more frequently reported in braced participants than in observed controls.
 Anxiety and depression rates were low and similar between groups.
 One of the 146 braced participants reported anxiety and depression requiring hospitalization.